exactly-once/Home/content/posts/model-checking-exactly-once.md

 end if;
 {{< / highlight >}}

 First, we check if the `outbox` contains a record for the current message.
-If there is not track of the message we generate a unique `txId` for this physical messages (line 2) and execute the business logic.
-The business logic execution is modelled by capturing `msgId` and `state.ver` in the snapshot history.
-Please not that these operations are modelling in-memory hander state changes - `state` is a variable defined locally.
+If there is not track of the message we generate a unique `txId` for this concrete execution (line 2) and run the business logic.
+The business logic execution is modeled by capturing `msgId` and `state.ver` in snapshot history.
+Please note that these operations are modeling in-memory hander state changes - `state` is a variable defined locally.

-Next, we stage the outbox records, commit the state and apply the side effects.
+Next, we stage the outbox records, commit the state, and apply the side effects.
 All this modelled as 4 separate steps using `StageOutbox`, `StateCommit`, `OutboxCommit`, and `CleanupState` labels.
 Separate steps model concurrency but more interestingly, together with failures model the lack of atomic writes between outbox and business data stores.

 #### Failures

 Failures are the crux of the model and there are many that can happen in the system.
-We already made sure that the model expresses the atomicity guarantees of the storages engines.
+We already made sure that the model expresses the atomicity guarantees of the storage engines.
 Now we need to make sure that write failures are properly represented.
 This has been done inside dedicated macros - one for each storage operation.
 Let's look into one of them:

 {{< highlight prolog "linenos=inline,hl_lines=,linenostart=1" >}}
 macro CommitState(state) begin